RappyTV/labymod4-api-wiki/docs/pages/addon/activities/activity.md

 In the following pages, we will explain how to create custom activities, create and use widgets in your Activities, and theme them with LSS.
 It can be a bit much to take in at first, but it's worth it.

 Examples are shown on every page; you will find a link to the section with the example on every page within the first paragraphs.
-Click <a href="#bare-activity-example">here</a> to see the first example.
+Click [here](#bare-activity-result) to see the first example.

 ???+ warning "Important Note"